Combe Down: History

 From their 1924 history of Combe Down, D. Lee Pitcairn and Rev. Alfred Richardson state that:

-"The houses in Isabella Place were built about 1800, and in 1805 when the De Montalt Mills were founded cottages were erected in Quarry Bottom and Davidge's Bottom to take the place of wooden booths which labourers and workmen had hitherto occupied for the day and in which they had sometimes slept during the week.
-From this time onwards the place began to develop little by little...
-In 1829 when the Combe Down quarries were disposed of by Mrs. Cruickshank, building further increased...".

-The population increased from 1,600 in 1841 to 2,372 in 1901 and was 5,419 in 2011.
+The population increased from 1,600 in 1841, to 2,372 in 1901, and was 5,419 in 2011.

 Stone mines and quarries

 Combe Down village sits above an area of redundant 18th and 19th century stone quarries, many of which were owned and developed by Ralph Allen in the 1720s.
 These quarries were fully infilled and stabilised during a central government-funded project which took place between 2005 and 2010.
 Over 40 quarry sites have been identified on Combe Down.
 Only one working quarry (Upper Lawn Quarry) remains on the edge of the village, located off Shaft Road.
 This supplies high quality Bath stone to the city and across the UK.

 John Leland, the 16th century antiquarian and traveller, wrote in the 1500s that he approached Bath from Midford "...And about a Mile farther I can to a Village and passd over a Ston Bridge where ranne a litle broke there & they caullid Midford-Water..2 good Miles al by Mountayne and Quarre and litle wood in syte..." which could be a reference to quarrying around Horsecombe Vale, between Midford and Combe Down.

 The mines at Combe Down were Oolitic (oolite) limestone mines.
 Stone was extracted by the "room and pillar" method, by which chambers were mined out, leaving pillars of stone to support the roof.
 The Bath stone used for many of the buildings in Bath – as well as for other important buildings around the United Kingdom including Buckingham Palace – was mined from beneath and around Combe Down.
 Many of these workings were once owned by the eighteenth century entrepreneur Ralph Allen (1694–1764).